 Course Design Showcase

 The Course Design Showcase includes resources to support you as you design or redesign your online course.
-It is aligned with the four sections of the OEI Online Course Design Rubric and demonstrates the wide array of practices in use in online classes across the system that fulfill the rubric criteria.
+It is aligned with the four sections of the CVC-OEI Course Design Rubric and demonstrates the wide array of practices in use in online classes across the system that fulfill the rubric criteria.

 View the showcase by section by clicking the links below or view the complete showcase by clicking the button at the bottom.

 This section of the rubric addresses how content is organized and accessed in the course management system.
 Key elements include course navigation, learning objectives, and access to student support information.